pculture/miro-user-manual/en/feeds.rst

    *New* and *All* are limited by the *Pause Auto-Downloading when this many items are unplayed* setting in the feed **Feed Settings** dialog.
-This is discussed in :ref:`configuring-feed-settings`.
+This is discussed in :ref:`configuring-podcast-settings`.

 To change *Auto Download* setting: